Introduction

 - Remove that element,

-to the end of the listL
+eto the end of the listLwe are building up.

 - Now we have advanced